-In order to integrate disadvantaged young people with multiple problems into VET programmes, each canton is in charge of having a VET Case Management programme (Case Management Berufsbildung).
+In case learners in VET programmes show learning difficulties they receive additional individual tutoring.
+Host companies, vocational schools, third-party training centres and social workers all work together to ensure the learner’s progress.
+However sometimes Disadvantaged young people with multiple problems need more support to enrol in a VET programme.
+Therefore, the confederation funded between 2008 and 2015 the development and implementation of VET Case Management programmes (Case Management Berufsbildung) on cantonal level.
+Since 2016, the cantons assure for these programmes on their behalf.
+Most of them have installed this offer.
 VET Case Management helps to ensure that young adults (up to 25 years old) are given the opportunity to complete a VET programme.
-VET Case Management is based on the principle of empowerment and involves a coordinated approach to maximise the efficiency and effectiveness of measures taken.
-This programme is a structured process to coordinate the activities of all persons and institutions involved (guidance counsellors, teaching supervisors, regional employment centres, migration offices, welfare offices and cantonal invalidity offices).
+These programmes follow the principle of empowerment and involve a coordinated approach to maximise the efficiency and effectiveness of measures taken.
+Case Management is a structured process to coordinate the activities of all persons and institutions involved (guidance counsellors, teaching supervisors, regional employment centres, migration offices, welfare offices and cantonal invalidity offices).
 With VET Case Management, only one agency or person is responsible for providing various inter-institutional services geared to the young persons’ individual needs.

 Integrating adults in VET

 Adults may acquire VET qualifications by various means for which the VPETA provides a wide framework.
 The pathways range from regulated, structured procedures for some occupational categories to individual recognition procedures in validation processes.
 There is no age limit to begin an apprenticeship.
 If the company and prospective apprentice are in agreement with each other, an adult may begin an apprenticeship.
-The formal qualifications that can be acquired by adult learners are exactly the same as what young learners acquire upon completion of training.
+The formal qualifications that can be acquired by adult learners are the same as what young learners acquire upon completion of training.